 Cpl (Ret.)
 Paul Gardner

-Since his injury more than 6 years ago, Paul has spent a total of two and a half years in and out of the VA Hospital in Houston, and has had around 20 surgeries in all.
+Since his injury, Paul has spent years in and out of the VA Hospital in Houston, and has had numerous surgeries.
 He is 100% independent and is able to do almost anything he did prior to his injury.
-He married his beautiful wife Ashley two years ago and will soon be going back to school.
+His Helping a Hero home is in Texas.